 Tax-free shopping and beer go hand-in-hand in Tualatin Valley.
 Two dozen breweries, plus two of Oregon’s premier shopping centers keep beer and shopping lovers coming to the valley.
 Carve out a couple days and plan to shop and sip without breaking the bank.

 Start off a day of tax-free shopping at Washington Square located near three of Portland’s main roadways (I-5, HWY 217 and HWY 26).
-With five major department stores, 170 distinctive shops, nationally recognized restaurants, such as the Cheesecake Factory, and a large food court, Washington Square is a shopper’s paradise.
+With four major department stores and 170 well-loved shops, Washington Square is a shopper’s paradise.
 This shopping center even boasts Oregon’s largest Nordstrom.

 Next, hit the books at Powell’s Books at Cedar Hills Crossing in Beaverton.
 This sister location to the famed Powell’s City of Books in downtown Portland is an ideal addition to a Tualatin Valley shopping itinerary.
 At 32,500 square feet, filled with new and used books, appearances by noteworthy authors, and a knowledgeable, book-loving staff, this bookstore is a haven for bibliophiles.

 For dinner, go for hearty German fare at the new Bargarten Bavarian Social Haus.
 Nosh on German sausages, schnitzel and a variety of meat dishes, which pair well with the menu’s selection of German ales.

 After a day of tax-free shopping and beer tasting, hunker down in one of our hotels and get a good night’s rest for your next day in Tualatin Valley.